 Front page news today - Multi-million dollar company (Halliburton) vs. hard working family deserving justice.
 This article illustrates the heartbreaking reality of many faced with the wrongful death of a loved one.
 Some jobs are inherently more dangerous than others, but that does not remove the company from liability for injury or death of its employees.
 This company fought to avoid pay a $7000 fine, surely paying you, what your family deserves, would be a fight too.
 You, or your loved one, may not work for Halliburton but may be faced with a similar circumstance.
 Don't do it alone!
 You will need a worker's compensation and personal injury lawyer by your side.
 Take action and call Attorney T. Morton today 913.602.7288.

 Happy National Dog Day Kansas, from our fur baby (Cupcakes) to yours!
 Perhaps you will be out at events, meant for pets, during this week.
 Maybe you will be like Attorney T. Morton, and team, and dress your pets for Halloween (and even take each trick-or-treating).
 How about a romp through the dog park?
 Each of these events/settings will be filled with fun seeking, well-intended, people and pets.
-However, in some instances, animal bites/attacks occur.
+However, in some instances, dog bites/attacks occur.
 We hope that you won't have such an experience but if you do call Attorney T.Morton @ 913.602.7288.

 This bus flip video depicts one of many like it in Kansas.
 Fortunately, in this instance the injuries were not catastrophic; however, several were injured.
 Injuries, minor or major, typically occur where buses are involved.
-There are time limits, to file your claim, if you are involved in a bus accident.
+There are time limits, to file your claim, if you are involved in a CAR ACCIDENTS.
 You will need an lawyer to help protect your rights and get you what you deserve.
 Call Attorney T. Morton at 913.602.7288 today.